ProLearn — Learning Platform

 The hardest design problem on this project had nothing to do with features.
 It was about learning behaviour itself.

-Our research consistently surfaced two distinct types of learner: people who wanted quick, digestible content they could fit into ten spare minutes, and people pursuing structured, in-depth programmes over weeks or months.
-These aren't just different preferences; they require fundamentally different information architectures, pacing models, and motivational mechanics.
+The research I directed consistently surfaced two distinct types of learner.
+People who wanted quick, digestible content they could fit into ten spare minutes, and people pursuing structured, in-depth programmes over weeks or months.
+These aren't just different preferences.
+They require fundamentally different information architectures, pacing models, and motivational mechanics.

-Designing one product that served both groups without creating a bloated or confusing experience for either was the central tension throughout.
-The instinct is to build more, more modes, more settings, more options, but that instinct usually makes things worse.
-Finding the underlying structure that made both learning styles feel at home in the same product required a lot of throwing things away.
+Getting both groups into one product without creating a bloated or confusing experience for either was the central tension I had to resolve.
+The instinct in situations like this is to build more.
+More modes, more settings, more options.
+Part of my job was holding the team back from that instinct, because it usually makes things worse.
+The decision I kept coming back to was about subtraction rather than addition.
+Finding the underlying structure that made both learning styles feel at home in the same product, which required a lot of throwing things away.

 The Decisions That Mattered

-We restructured around learning intent, not content type.
-Early concepts organised the platform by format: courses here, microlearning there.
-User testing showed quickly that this created friction, because people didn't think in terms of format; they thought in terms of what they were trying to achieve.
-We restructured the entire architecture around goals and career context, letting the platform surface the right format for the right moment rather than asking users to make that decision upfront.
+The first structural decision I made was to reorganise around learning intent rather than content type.
+Early concepts the team had developed organised the platform by format.
+Courses here, microlearning there.
+User testing showed quickly that this created friction, because people didn't think in terms of format.
+They thought in terms of what they were trying to achieve.
+I directed the team to restructure the entire architecture around goals and career context, letting the platform surface the right format for the right moment rather than asking users to make that decision upfront.

-We built for white label from the inside out.
-When the product direction shifted, the temptation was to retrofit customisation onto an existing design.
-Instead, we rebuilt the design system with multi-tenancy as a first principle: visual tokens, content slots, and configurable components that could carry any client's brand without requiring bespoke design work each time.
-This cost time in the short term and saved considerably more in every deployment that followed.
+When the product direction shifted to white label, I made the call to rebuild from the inside out rather than retrofit customisation onto what already existed.
+I established multi-tenancy as a first principle in the design system.
+Visual tokens, content slots, and configurable components that could carry any client's brand without requiring bespoke design work each time.
+It cost time in the short term and saved considerably more in every deployment that followed.

-We held off on AI personalisation until we had data worth using.
-We made a deliberate call not to lead with AI-driven recommendations until we had enough user behaviour to make them meaningful.
-Onboarding collected intent and skill level, then used a rules-based approach initially, with AI personalisation layering in as users built a history on the platform.
-This avoided the hollow "personalised for you" experience that plagues so many learning tools at launch, where the algorithm has nothing to go on and the recommendations are essentially guesswork.
+The third decision was about when to introduce AI personalisation, and my answer was: not yet.
+I held the team back from leading with AI-driven recommendations until we had enough user behaviour data to make them meaningful.
+My approach was to use a rules-based system initially, with AI personalisation layering in as users built a history on the platform.
+That decision avoided the hollow "personalised for you" experience that plagues so many learning tools at launch, where the algorithm has nothing to go on and the recommendations are essentially guesswork.

 Outcome